bikibird/AppleIIEvalFunction/README.md

 The Eval Routine is a useful and convenient routine for both the user and the programmer.
 It will save time and exasperation on the user's part and give the programmer more flexibility.

-#Listing One-- EVAL
+# Listing One— EVAL

-#Listing Two-- GRAPH
+# Listing Two— GRAPH

-#Listing Three-- EVAL SOURCE CODE
+# Listing Three— EVAL SOURCE CODE